ART + PRACTICE

 Understanding and applying methodologies and technologies without holding too tightly to them and projecting unreasonable expectations onto them is a large part of her professional charm.
 Having worked for over twenty years in the spaces of strategy, transformation and change, leadership, org design, and culture with companies as large as Boeing, Boston Consulting Group, Edelman, and GE; government agencies like the Federal Trade Commission (FTC), Federal Reserve, IRS, and Health and Human Services; educational and research companies like Kaplan and Rand Corporation plus start-ups and female-founded businesses, Kathryn is excited by and cautious about this moment in time.
 Easy fixes are few and far between.
 Focus, presence, and a committed and applied progressive change approach will always win the race.

 She has an academic background in the Applied Behavioral Sciences, is conditioned with a systems thinking lens, influenced by the org development and systems pioneers of the 20th century, and trained as a process and systems design consultant for organizational (as opposed to family) systems.
-She has deep qualitative research and data analysis chops and unusual experience designing, executing, and applying the results of large-scale qualitative (usability) studies to ground them in organizational and policy changes.
+She has deep research and data analysis chops and unusual experience designing and executing large-scale qualitative (human-centered, user-centered design) studies and facilitating the application of grounded results in organizational and public policy changes.
 She is trained and practiced as an executive/systems coach and master facilitator.

 She did her undergraduate work in Italian Language, Literature, and Art History.
 The blessing of studying art history, language, and culture as an undergrad is a bedrock of her practice and teaching today.
 Her graduate work in Applied Behavioral Science (applied practice of consulting on leadership and change in organizational systems) through an experiential program (Leadership Institute of Seattle, LIOS) within a naturopathic college (Bastyr University) also gave her a practitioner tapestry far beyond a traditional theory education.
 A student of Vedic meditation, yoga, and eastern philosophy for years, Kathryn blends many minds - to include the one in her own belly - to bring wisdom and insight to any moment.